SEDoug/vba_script_outlook_extract/README.md

 # Step-by-step guide
 <hr>

-1. If you don't see the Developer tab, do this first and put a check into the Developer Tab below.
+If you don't see the Developer tab in Excel, do this first and put a check into the Developer Tab below.
 Go to File, Options, Customize Ribbon.<br>

 ![java-code](https://raw.githubusercontent.com/SEDoug/vba_script_outlook_extract/master/img/excel_developer_options.JPG)<br>

+After this is setup, save your excel file as an Excel Marco-Enabled Worksheet.
 Click on Developer, Insert, Active X Controls, command button.
-After this is setup, save your excel file as an Excel Marco-Enabled Worksheet.
+Name the command button Extract Emails or what you see fit.<br>

 ![java-code](https://raw.githubusercontent.com/SEDoug/vba_script_outlook_extract/master/img/excel_developer_activeX.PNG)<hr>

 # VBA Script